-The demographics which most river cruises appeal to are the Baby Boomer and mature senior-age groups.
+The demographics which most river cruises in Europe appeal to are the baby boomer and mature senior-age groups.
 Although once considered a vacation for couples, river cruises have seen a rise in families traveling together with millennials traveling with their mature relatives.
 Along with millennials now sailing on river cruises, the boutique hotels on water are garnering interest from solo travelers.
 The excellent service, high quality food, included excursions as well as beer and wine provide for a relaxed onboard atmosphere.

 Guests with mobility issues sailing internationally may find port towns and nearby cities with their uneven cobblestone sidewalks and streets.
 The individual passenger must check with the cruise line prior to booking mobility and special needs equipment; furthermore, the individual ship for the respective cruise line may have specific regulations.
 Internationally, two or three ships may be moored alongside each other which requires passengers on the outermost ship to have to cross over gangways linking the ships together.
 Due to the small crew staff on river cruises, certain river vessels do not always have the capability of assisting special needs travelers upon embarking and disembarking at the various cruise ports and destinations.
-Guests sailing with special needs on international river cruises are suggested to travel with a companion who will be responsible for his/her wellbeing.
+Guests seeking accessible river cruises are suggested to travel with a companion who will be responsible for his/her wellbeing.